Clerkship Handbook

 * indicates required

 Clerking is a valuable experience for future appellate advocates.
-Clerks get exposed to a wide range of legal issues, strengthen their legal research and writing skills, and receive insight into judicial decision-making.
+Clerks develop their legal research and writing skills, gain insight into judicial decision-making, and tackle a wide range of legal issues.
 Judges also benefit from a diverse chambers as they seek their clerks’ perspectives on the complex legal issues before them.

 3 Benefits of Clerking